-Chevron patterns will always be a favorite of mine.
-It is the classic inverted V shaped pattern that is popular in crafts, pillows, and even backsplashes.
-The chevron pattern is very popular for decorations for the holidays.
+It is the classic inverted V-shaped pattern that is popular for crafts, pillows, floor patterns, and even backsplashes.
+The chevron pattern is most often trendy for decorations for the holidays.

 After a few trials and errors, I finally found an easy way to create a simple grid to make a perfectly spaced and aligned chevron pattern.

-When we moved into our current home, our daughter’s room had these custom built, and very deep shelves, in one corner beside the window seat.
+When we moved into our current home, our daughter’s room had these custom-built, and very deep shelves, in one corner beside the window seat.
 The shelves were built floor to ceiling and were just too deep for her to use.
 Imagine seven custom shelves that she could have crawled into and slept on they were so wide and deep.

 So we removed them, but I certainly didn’t throw them away.
 For years they have been in a basement closet while I figured out how to reuse and recycle them.